 Similar to the wide choice of places to go in Kuching, Sarawak, hotel options are equally vast both in and out of Kuching.

-We have handpicked three properties at different price points, from a luxury resort to a convenient Inn located in the city, providing our recommendations for the best options for all types of travellers.
+We have handpicked four properties at different price points and locations from a luxury resort by the coast to a convenient Inn located in the city.
+This way, we have provided our best recommendations for all types of travellers.

-Cove 55 is a luxury boutique resort located at the foot of Mount Santubong, 35 minutes drive from Kuching city.
+Cove 55 is a luxury boutique resort located at the foot of Mount Santubong, 35 minutes drive from Kuching city not far from Damai Beach.
 Upon arrival, visitors are dazzled by the 30-metre exquisite turquoise infinity pool that offers a panoramic view of the South China Sea.

-Rooms are aesthetically contemporary, with a hint of tribal elements to highlight the hotel’s roots as an Iban family holiday home.
+Rooms are aesthetically contemporary with a hint of tribal elements to highlight the hotel’s roots as an Iban family holiday home.
 All rooms feature either a private garden or a balcony that overlooks the pool and/or the sea.
-Basic room types are perfect for couples and their suite accommodates up to 2 adults and 2 children, making an excellent choice for family travellers.
+Basic room types are perfect for couples and their two bedroom suite accommodates up to two adults and two children, making an excellent choice for family travellers.

-Three onsite restaurants feature fresh local produce and Sarawakian cuisine, with the option of indoor or outdoor dining, and you’ll find a great gym to work away the kgs at after!
+There’s a bar and restaurant on-site which features fresh local produce and Sarawakian cuisine, with the option of indoor or outdoor dining.
+You’ll find a great pool and gym to work away the kilograms at after!

-Winner of Unique Luxury Hotel of the Year Malaysia and Luxury Boutique Retreat for the continent of Asia, Cove 55 offers a wonderful stay!
+Winner of Unique Luxury Hotel of the Year Malaysia and Luxury Boutique Retreat for the continent of Asia, Cove 55 offers a wonderful stay and is best suited for people who want a natural and luxurious resort while they are in Kuching.

 Click here for the latest prices.